Ab initio Interview Questions And Answers

 Dedup | To remove duplicates |

-Join | To join multiple input dataset based on a common key value. |
+Join | To join multiple input datasets based on a common key value. |

 Sort | This component reorders the data.
 It takes the collation order and dumps data to memory. |

-Filter | Any conditional related removal of data. |
+Filter | Any conditional-related removal of data. |

-Replicate | This is component is mainly for parallelism as an additional copy of data is useful while any other nodes go unavailable. |
+Replicate | This component is mainly for parallelism, as an additional copy of data is useful when any other nodes go unavailable. |

 merge | This component is to combine multiple input data. |